Hamz Stadium, Nakivubo War Memorial Grounds: Early Development

 Originally established in 1926 on land donated by the Kabaka of Buganda.
 It hosted its first match on 1 April 1926 between the Uganda National Team and the Under-18 National team of Uganda.

 It became a central venue for football in Uganda, hosting various local and international matches.

 In 1954, the stadium was renamed Nakivubo War Memorial Stadium to honor Ugandan soldiers who lost their lives during World War II.
-This renaming was part of a broader modernization effort by the British colonial government, which sought to commemorate the fallen soldiers through the passage of the Nakivubo War Memorial Stadium Trust Act by the Parliament of Uganda.
+The renaming followed legislative action under the Nakivubo War Memorial Stadium Trust Act passed by the Parliament of Uganda.
 It was later renamed Nakivubo Stadium at Nakivubo War Memorial Grounds.

 However, by the early 21st century, the stadium had fallen into disrepair, reflecting the broader challenges of maintaining public infrastructure in Kampala.